Welcome to Minesweeper

 Windows 10 Minesweeper

-All of the above pictures show a game that was lost by the player.
+All of the above pictures show a game that the player lost.
 The only exception is the picture showing the Windows 7 Minesweeper.
 In this picture, it is not clear what the next move should be.
-The player has to guess: a mine is either to the left of the '3' or above it.
+The player must guess if a mine is to the left of the '3' or above it.
 It is not possible to deduce where the mine is using logic alone.
-This is frustrating, especially if after playing for a long time, it happens at the end of the game.
+This uncertainty is frustrating, especially if, after playing for a long time, it happens at the end of the game.
 You can also see another such example at the beginning of this text: there is no way to figure out whether the mine is directly above the '2' or one field to the right.
-The player guessed it was directly above and it was a bad guess: the game was lost.
-Fortunately, one of the game modes available in this version of online Minesweeper is such that you never have to guess.
-This is the “Pure Intellect” game mode described above.
+The player guessed it was directly above, which was wrong; they lost the game.
+Fortunately, with this version of online Minesweeper you never have to guess.
+Just use the “Pure Intellect” game mode described above.

-If you want to have it on your Windows PC, you can download the latest version of Microsoft Minesweeper.
-It is free to play although it has advertisements in it.
+You can download the latest version of Microsoft Minesweeper to have it on your Windows PC.
+It is free to play, although it has advertisements in it.

 You can read more in an article about how Minesweeper is the most successful game ever.

-At the beginning, the game board consists of many covered fields (squares) and it is unknown what is hidden below the covers.
-In order to start the game, you must left-click on one of the fields – you decide which one.
-A left-click reveals what is hidden in the field.
-We can also say, that a left-click uncovers the field, because the fields look as if they had some sort of a cover which can be removed.
-If you uncover a mine, you lose.
-If you left-click on a field without a mine, a number or an empty field is revealed and you can continue playing.
+The game board initially consists of many covered fields (squares), and it is unknown what hides below the covers.
+To start the game, you must left-click on one of the fields – you decide which one.
+A left-click reveals what the field hides.
+We can also say that a left-click uncovers the field because the fields look as if they had some cover that can be removed.
+If you discover a mine, you lose.
+If you left-click on a field without a mine, a number or an empty field is revealed, and you can continue playing.
 Uncovered numbers indicate how many mines are hidden in the eight neighboring fields (to the left, right, upwards, downwards, and towards diagonals).
 Using these numbers, you must decide where the mines are and, in turn, which fields do not contain mines and can be uncovered by left-clicking on them.
 If you figure out the location of a mine, you can flag it by right-clicking on the square with this mine.
-However, the game will not tell you if you make a mistake and flag a field without a mine.
-On the other hand, if you uncover a mine by left-clicking, you lose and the game shows you locations of all mines on the board so that you know if you have placed any flags incorrectly.
+However, the game will not tell you if you mistakenly flag a field without a mine.
+On the other hand, if you uncover a mine by left-clicking, you lose, and the game shows you the locations of all mines on the board so that you know if you have placed any flags incorrectly.

-Many novice players are surprised by the look of the board after they lost and they are convinced that there is something wrong with the game.
+Many novice players are surprised by the board’s look after losing and are convinced there is something wrong with the game.
 This is because:

-- Squares with mines that are flagged correctly do not change and these squares continue to have a picture of a flag on them.
+- Squares with mines flagged correctly do not change; these squares continue to have a picture of a flag on them.